mit-pdos/RVirt/README.md

 ### Why Rust?

 Why not?
 Rust is a pleasant language to work with and can directly target bare metal systems.
-Although I had hoped otherwise, safety turned out not to be a big factor as nearly all the code turned out to directly or indirectly rely on unsafe.
+I was also exited by Rust's ability to guarantee memory safety for safe code, but I found the amount of unsafe code required for initialization and vm entry/exit partially negated this benefit.

 ## Installing dependencies

  - rustup: https://rustup.rs/
    - customize configuration to select the "nightly" build during setup.
-   - add the RISC-V target:

-         $ rustup target add riscv64imac-unknown-none-elf

  - binutils (for cross-compilation):
    - if it's available on your distro: